-The role is being offered as a full-time, term time only position and carries a competitive salary.
-We will give you the opportunity to work in a professional, supportive and vibrant environment, where every day brings new challenges and opportunities.
-We are committed to the care and development of all our staff with the added benefits of subsidised lunches, generous leave entitlement, a range of wellbeing initiatives and a supportive CPD system.
+Staff Benefits: We are committed to the care and development of all our staff with the added benefits of subsidised lunches, generous leave entitlement, onsite parking, a range of wellbeing initiatives and a supportive CPD system.

-For further questions, or to make an appointment to visit the School, please contact Ms Laurel Endelman, Assistant Head: Advanced Intervention and Student Behaviour at lendelman@immanuelcollege.co.uk.
-Visits to the School are warmly welcomed.
+Further Information: Please visit our website www.immanuelcollege.co.uk to apply.
+For further enquiries please contact Ms Laurel Endelman, Assistant Head: Advanced Intervention and Student Behaviour at lendelman@immanuelcollege.co.uk.
+Visits to the school are warmly welcomed.

-Closing Date: 11am on Monday 11 November 2019
+Closing Date: 10am on Monday 3 February 2020